 - Plant-based dairy: these may be out on the buffet, or you may need to request them.
 I find most places have almond milk and soy milk.
 Oat milk and plant-based yogurt do not seem to be available as often.

-- Fruit: Generally there will be many options
+- Fruit: typically there will be many fresh tropical options

 - Vegan menu or buffet area: possibly vegan eggs, cheese, breakfast sandwiches, sausage